nop33/si/src/content/blog/an-overview-of-fields-to-improve-decisions-in-policy-and-practice/index.md

 ---
 title: An overview of fields to improve decision-making in policy systems
 date: 2021-06-21T12:02:00.000Z
-description: "At SI, we support international policy actors in dealing with uncertainty, complexity, time-pressure and global catastrophic risks... "
+description: At SI, we support international policy actors in dealing with uncertainty, complexity, time-pressure and global catastrophic risks.
+Below is a compilation of fields and resources...
 featuredImage: an-overview-of-fields-to-improve-decisions-in-policy-and-practice.png
 authors:
   - name: ""